CATAN Board Game (6th Edition) Trade, Build & Settle in the Classic Strategy Game for Family, Kids & Adults, Ages 10+, 3-4…

 Where it falls short

-- 60–90 minute playtime can be too long for younger kids, community reviewers report
+- 60-90 minute playtime is long for younger kids or quick sessions

 - Explore The Island Of Catan